-In Job 1:22, tiflah has the sense that Job did not accuse the Father of doing something that was unworthy.
+In Job 1:22, tiflah has the sense that Job did not accuse the Father of doing something unworthy.
 Job did not claim that the Father had done something foolish (UBS).

 Job refused to accuse God of doing anything remiss or out of character.
 Indeed, the Father had done nothing wrong.
 The same is often true of people we blame.
-It is wise to consider their character and track record, before we assume the worse and lash out.
+Considering their character and track record is wise before assuming the worse and lashing out.

-Often blaming others has more to do with projection of our own faults rather than an accurate assessment of their flaws.
+Often blaming others has more to do with projecting our own faults rather than accurately assessing their flaws.
 Perhaps it would be wise to ask yourself if your criticism is based on fact?
-It may well be in mere conjecture conjured up by our own woundedness?
+It may be in mere conjecture conjured up by our own woundedness?

-Every time we point a blaming finger at others, there are three fingers pointing back at us.
+Every time we point a blaming finger at others, three fingers point back at us.
 “Stop pointing fingers and placing blame on others.
 Your life can only change to the degree that you accept responsibility for it” (Steve Maraboli).

-We have the freedom and responsibility not to react to criticism with anger and self-protection.
-Having been given a new life by the Father, we are no longer totally bound by our earthly DNA.
+As children of the King, we have the freedom and responsibility not to react to criticism with anger and self-protection.
+Having been given a new life by the Father, we are no longer bound by our earthly DNA.
 We can honor the Father and His righteous standards.
 We are required to represent and depend upon Him in every situation.
 When we respond as He directs, a remarkable thing often happens.
 We create curiosity in others regarding the source of our calm strength and perseverance.

 Nowhere in the Scriptures are we encouraged to blame others.
-Rather we should become spiritual lumberjacks and go to work on the logs in our own eyes, rather than the specks in the eyes of others.
+Instead, we should become spiritual lumberjacks and work on the logs in our own eyes rather than the specks in the eyes of others.

 What does Jesus mean when He says, “you cannot see past the log in your own eye” (Matthew 7:4)?

-There is little doubt, that a 5-year-old would get this right before most adults.
-If you have a log in your eye, you are practically speaking, blind.
-In fact, because you do not see your own faults accurately, how can you properly discern those of someone else?
-How can we help somebody else with their faults, we do not seem to be able to help ourselves?
+There is little doubt that a 5-year-old would get this right before most adults.
+If you have a log in your eye, you are, practically speaking, blind.
+If you do not see your own faults accurately, how can you properly discern those of someone else?
+How can we help somebody else with their faults?
+We do not seem to be able to help ourselves.